If you can’t find Figma for Linux on the official webpage, don’t worry. We will show you how to install Figma on Linux distributions.

-Figma is basically a web-based tool, and some of the offline features are only available to Windows and Mac users, so we don’t have an official way to access Figma on our Linux machine.
-Whether you own Ubuntu, Arch, or RHEL based, there is no support yet.
+Figma is basically a web-based tool, and some of the offline features are only available to Windows and Mac users.

-However, you can download the unofficial, community-based Figma desktop app for Linux machines, which is based on the Electron framework.
+But thanks to the community, you will find a Figma app on Github, which is an unofficial, community-based Figma desktop app for Linux machines that is based on the Electron framework.

-In this article, you will find steps to install Figma on all major distributions like Ubuntu, Debian, Arch, and RHEL-based OS.
+So let me tell you that in this article, you will find the steps to install Figma on all major distributions like Ubuntu, Debian, Arch, and RHEL-based OSes.

 Install Figma in Linux